Rosalva Luna

-Rosalva Yazmín Luna Ruiz (born c.
-1981 in Los Mochis, Sinaloa) is a Mexican beauty queen who represented her country in Miss Universe 2004, placing as one of the Top 15 semifinalists.
+Rosalva Yazmín Luna Ruiz (born 1981) is a Mexican model and beauty pageant titleholder who was crowned Nuestra Belleza México 2003 and represented her country at Miss Universe 2004 and placed Top 15.

 Nuestra Belleza Mexico

 Luna competed in 2003 as the delegate from Sinaloa in her country's national beauty pageant, Nuestra Belleza México, winning the competition and gaining the right to represent Mexico in Miss Universe 2004.

 Miss Universe 2004

 As her country's official representative to the 2004 Miss Universe pageant, held in Quito, Ecuador, Luna placed second to Miss Panama in the Best National Costume competition.
 On June 1, 2004, she became one of the top 15 semifinalists who competed for the Miss Universe title, giving Mexico their first placement in the pageant since Silvia Salgado in 1999.